Choosing The Best Portable Air Compressor For Car Tires

 - Storage bag - Gives you a place to centrally store your compressor, air hose, air fittings and other accessories.
 All Viair compressors reviewed here include a carry bag.

 - Overall quality (body, feet, gauge, air hose, power cord, etc) - there are a lot of portable tire inflators on the market, including a lot of really poorly built air compressors.
 Unless you like to buy a new portable air compressor on a semi-regularly basis, look for one that is built with quality components.

 Let's just get this out there - technically ALL devices that inflate tires are 'tire inflators'.
 But there is a real difference in what we are talking about.

-We are referring to the different styles of 12-volt devices that can be used to put air into vehicle tires.
+We are referring to the different styles of 12-volt devices that can be used to put air into car tires.

-In this case we are referring to the style of devices (inflator versus air compressor), not what they do (put air in tires, or inflate tires).
+In this case we are referring to the style of devices (tire inflator versus air compressor), not what they do (put air in tires, or inflate tires).